 - It’s not the end of the world if your camera isn’t working, but it is very difficult to have a good lesson if your audio isn’t working.
 If you are having microphone trouble, these links might help (even if you are using a different web browser or operating system, because there are bound to be similar settings that you can check):

 - Hopefully you’re ready to start working on your BitPaper now!
 The toolbar at the bottom has a range of useful buttons, the most useful ones being the Pen and the Text tools:

 [Don’t worry, I have already requested that the Colour and Pen buttons should swap positions to match their hotkeys!]

 - (Hotkey “3”) Eraser.
-Avoid using this tool, especially if there are images on your BitPaper.
-To undo something you have just done, type “z”.
-However, be careful!
+Please avoid using this tool, especially if there are images on your BitPaper.
+The best way to undo something you have just done is to type “z”.
+However, be careful.
 BitPaper is a very “sharey” whiteboard, so you may end up undoing something that your tutor has just written!